Decolonizing Thanksgiving in Oregon

 - Follow the work of indigenous-led organizations such as Native American Rights Fund, Illuminatives, National Congress of American Indians, and the American Indian College Fund...or organizations here in Oregon.

-And of course, we can still be thankful while acknowledging the harm done to native peoples by this holiday.
+We can still be thankful while acknowledging the harm done to Native peoples by this holiday.
 To decolonize Thanksgiving, we need to examine our history to begin the healing process.